jeojoe/web-prog/README.md

 Instructor wants students to use everything they learned to create the best resume website for applying to United Nation for any job position you wish.
 So i applied to Peace Maker position.
 And here it is lol.
-(Warning : SACASTIC JOKES ARE STRONG WITH THIS ONE !!)
+(Warning : SARCASTIC JOKES ARE STRONG WITH THIS ONE !!)